aseriousbiz/abbot-docs/src/convos/conversation-timeline.md

 <img width="311" alt="Screen Shot 2022-06-30 at 3 50 41 PM" src="https://user-images.githubusercontent.com/7574/176791390-3e2bbdca-aeaa-4118-a5b7-136d9b520bdf.png">

 > [!NOTE]
-> You may need to select "More message shortcuts..." to find the shortcut.
+> You may need to select "More message shortcuts…" to find the shortcut.

 If the message is not part of a conversation, you'll get an error message: